divechan/docs/docs/concepts/glossary.md

 ## Constant Product Formula

-The automated market making algorithm used by Uniswap.
-In v1 and v2, this was x\*y=k.
+The automated market making algorithm used by the Rails Network Swap.
+In versions 1 and 2, this was represented by x * y = k.

 ## Core

-Smart contracts that are considered foundational, and are essential for Uniswap to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Uniswap Protocol.
+Smart contracts that are considered foundational and are essential for the Rails Network Swap to exist.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on the Rails Network and would be considered a new version of the Rails Network Swap Protocol.

 ## ERC20

-ERC20 tokens are fungible tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+ERC20 tokens are fungible tokens on the Rails Network.
+Rails Network Swap supports all standard ERC20 implementations.

 ## Factory